Irina-Camelia Begu: Doubles

-2018–20: Inconsistent
+2018–20

 Singles

 Begu had variable results during these three seasons.
 She started season of 2018 with semifinal of the Shenzhen Open, but then lost to world No. 1 Simona Halep.
 She then start reaching only first or second rounds, before she reached quarterfinal of the Premier-level Charleston Open in April.
 There she lost to Daria Kasatkina.
 Nearly after that she reached semifinal of the Istanbul Cup.
 At the Madrid Open, she defeated world No. 5 Jeļena Ostapenko in the first round, but then lost to Maria Sharapova.
 At the French Open, she reached third round, after defeating top 30 Zhang Shuai.
 In the third-round match, she was defeated by world No. 7, Caroline Garcia.
 She then start not doing well, but reached quarterfinals of the Korea Open in September by defeating Agnieszka Radwańska.

 In the early 2019, she reached quarterfinals of the Hobart International, but then lost to Anna Karolína Schmiedlová.
 A month later, she reached another quarterfinal at the Hungarian Open, losing there to Markéta Vondroušová.
 In May, she fall out the top 100 for the first time since April 2014.
 Later she reached quarterfinals at the Bucharest Open, where Laura Siegemund defeated her.
 Her last tournament of year was the $100k Kiskút Open, where she finished a runner-up, after losing to Danka Kovinić.

-Begu won the $100k Cairo Open in February 2020, after defeating Lesia Tsurenko in the final.
-This bring her back to top 100.
-She continued her good form in March and won a title on a tournament of the WTA 125 series, the Indian Wells Challenger.
+Begu won the $100k Cairo Open in February 2020 defeating Lesia Tsurenko in the final.
+This brought her back to the top 100.
+She continued her good form in March and won a title on the WTA 125 Indian Wells Challenger.
 She did not lose a set in the entire tournament and defeated Misaki Doi in the final.
-In August, she reached semifinal of the Prague Open, but then lost to her compatriot, Simona Halep.
-In the first round, she defeating top 50 Anastasija Sevastova.
+In August, she reached semifinals at the Prague Open, but then lost to compatriot Simona Halep.
+In the first round, she defeated top 50 player Anastasija Sevastova.